j4ggies/Storytime/README.md

 # Storytime

-Basic movement will add platforms once finsihed with Jump command.
+Here's the basic movement and will add platforms once finsihed with jump movement.